Coneriys/apache4/docs/content/observability/logs.md

 ### General

-Traefik logs concern everything that happens to Traefik itself (startup, configuration, events, shutdown, and so on).
+apache4 logs concern everything that happens to apache4 itself (startup, configuration, events, shutdown, and so on).

 #### `filePath`